 The winter is a good time to work on your cycling force and it is easy to control indoors.
 One option is to pair force workout with a strength workout.
 If you do, it is better to perform the strength training first and then the cycling workout.
 The high force pedaling might feel like a big load on the legs, but it is probably only about 40% of your 1 rep max strength.
 So, in the weight room you might be doing reps of 10 with 75-80% of 1 rep max, so the strength training has a higher neurological demand.
 If your power suffers too much, then you should separate your strength workouts from your force pedaling workouts.

 Keep in mind that your overall goal is to increase threshold power, so if you adopt a much slower cadence to all of your cycling, then it will require a significant amount more force to get to threshold power.
 It is good to be able to pedal at a range of cadences, so you may want to include some pedaling skills workouts or just be conscious of a faster cadence on your recovery bouts and pedaling at a range of cadences during your endurance rides.

-Josiah Middaugh is the reigning XTERRA Pan America Champion and 2015 XTERRA World Champion.
-He has a master’s degree in kinesiology and has been a certified personal trainer for 15 years (NSCA-CSCS).
-His brother Yaro also has a master’s degree and has been an active USAT certified coach for a decade.
-Learn more about their coaching programs at www.middaughcoaching.com.
+Josiah Middaugh is the reigning XTERRA Pan American Champion, a 13x XTERRA National Champ, and the 2015 XTERRA World Champion.
+He has a masters degree in kinesiology and has been a certified personal trainer for 18 years (NSCA-CSCS).
+His brother Yaro, who wrote this article, also has a masters degree and has been an active USAT certified coach for more than a decade.
+Read past training articles at http://www.xterraplanet.com/training/middaugh-coaching-corner and learn more about their coaching programs at http://middaughcoaching.com.